christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 *In the upper right corner, Ida-Viru County.*

 Ida Viru lies at the russian-estonian land border as well as the Gulf of Finland in the north.
 To the south-east, a large part of the border runs through Lake Peipsi.

 The terrain itself is largely flat with up to 30% composed of mires and bogs.
 These areas cover open fields with muddy, almost swampy terrain and waist-high vegetation.
 Additionally many small rivers and revines, some artificial, cover the landscape.
-While some parts are used for agriculture, there are still vast swathes of forest and bushlands remaining, also thanks to a nation-wide refores- tation program.
+While some parts are used for agriculture, there are still vast swathes of forest and bushlands remaining, also thanks to a nation-wide reforestation program.
 Ida Viru county is the location of several national reserves, two of the larger and more important ones can be found below.

+>Raised bogs are unique ecosystems characterized by the accumulation of peat, which is formed from decaying organic matter over thousands of years.
+Agusalu offers a remarkable display of the typical features found in a raised bog, including an undulating surface with hummocks, hollows, and pools.
+The bog is rich in biodiversity, supporting a variety of plant species, such as sphagnum mosses, cranberries, and heather, which are specially adapted to the acidic and nutrientpoor conditions of the bog.

 With the population centres along the northern coast most other parts of the Ida-Viru are only compromised of small villages, connected by two major roads, for once the E246 motorway connecting Jõhvi through the forests of Agusalu national reserve with several larger villages and along the shore of Lake Peipus with Tartu, a city in a neighboring county.
 Only one other road, Route 32, covers this north-south route.

 In the north, the E20 highway not only connects western counties to all major settlements in Ida-Viru, e. g.
 Kothla-Järve, Jõhvi, Sillimäe and Narva, but also leads to the only major bridge joining the country to Russia over a Narva river.

 ### Points of interest